 This is a guest post by Bruna of Maps ‘n Bags

 Disclosure: This Photos of Rotterdam Location guide contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
 You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

 The most modern city in the Netherlands is a paradise for architecture and photography lovers.